Never Miss a Chance to Do the Most Good

 Divisional Leadership

-The Salvation Army Potomac Division moved into their new divisional headquarters building at 1555 King Street, Alexandria, in April 2023.
-For more than 20 years, The Salvation Army has had divisional headquarters on the edge of Georgetown in Washington, DC.
-The move allowed us to create a space that better meets our needs and the way we work today, including flexible, collaborative, work areas for our staff.
+The Salvation Army Potomac Division moved into its new divisional headquarters building at 1555 King Street, Alexandria, in April 2023.
+For more than 20 years, The Salvation Army had divisional headquarters on the edge of Georgetown in Washington, DC.
+The move allowed us to create a space that better meets our needs and the way we work today, including flexible, collaborative work areas for our staff.

 Our Mision